herve4m/quay-collection/docs/quay_quota_module.rst

 -----

 .. note::
-   - The module requires Red Hat Quay 3.7 or later.
+   - The module requires Quay version 3.7 or later.
    - The module requires that your Quay administrator enables quota management for your installation (by setting \ :literal:`FEATURE\_QUOTA\_MANAGEMENT`\  to \ :literal:`True`\  in \ :literal:`config.yaml`\ ).
    - Supports \ :literal:`check\_mode`\ .
    - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Administer Organization" and "Administer User" permissions.